Sunderland station: Earlier stations

-In 1854, the Marquis of Londonderry opened the Londonderry, Seaham and Sunderland Railway, which linked the existing Londonderry and South Hetton Collieries to the South Dock.
+In 1854, the Marquis of Londonderry opened the Londonderry (Seaham to Sunderland) Railway (LSSR), which linked the existing Londonderry and South Hetton Collieries to the South Dock.
 From 1855, the line carried passengers between and a terminus at Hendon Burn.
-The Londonderry, Seaham and Sunderland Railway began to use the Durham and Sunderland Railway's terminus in 1868.
+The Londonderry (Seaham to Sunderland) Railway began to use the Durham and Sunderland Railway's terminus in 1868.
 Meanwhile, the York, Newcastle and Berwick Railway had built their station, Fawcett Street, which opened in 1853.
 It was situated just south of the site of the present station.